The pipeline has retained compatibility with respect to the content of Lava-Test-Shell Test Definitions although the submission format has changed:

 A single test definition can start and stop different TestSets in sequence, as long as the name of each TestSet is unique for that test definition.

-An interactive test action allows to interact with a non-POSIX test shell.
-For instance a u-boot shell.
+An interactive test action allows to interact with a non-POSIX shell or just arbitrary interactive application.
+For instance, the shell of u-boot bootloader.

-The workflow of the interactive test shell is:
+The workflow of the interactive test action is:

 command